The UNIX timestamp is an integer that represents the number of seconds elapsed since January 1 1970.

 Note: some tutorials use

-Math.round(), but that will approximate the the next second even if the second is not fully completed.
+Math.round(), but that will approximate to the next second even if the second is not fully completed.

 or, less readable: